LokiJS-Forge/LokiDB/docs/ranged_indexes.md

 The AVL tree is known for keeping strict balancing of its property's values as documents are inserted, updated and removed.

-Other implementations such as Red-Black balanced binary search tree algorithms are less strictly balanced so they may have slightly faster inserts, updates, and removes while potentially having slightly higher lookups/finds.
+Other implementations such as the "Red-Black" balanced binary search tree algorithms are less strictly balanced so they may have slightly faster inserts, updates, and removes while potentially having slightly slower lookups/finds.

 ## If i implement my own RangedIndex, how might I register and use that IRangedIndex implemenation?